marcojak/MTAdmob/MTAdmob/readme.txt

   Visual Studio will tell you which packages you need to install.

 Release Notes
+Version 1.7.0
+Added banner click support for iOS (thanks to alex-relov)

 Version 1.6.9
 Updated  Xamarin.GooglePlayServices.Ads.Lite to 120.3.0.3
 Removed MyRewardedVideoAdListener